Accessing our datasets

 Planning Stage

-Your DARF is then reviewed by the relevant Data Access Committee (DAC), which includes public representatives, privacy officers, data controllers, researchers, and ethics experts.
-This ensures your project meets all legal and ethical standards.
+After the Scoping Meeting and receiving indicative costings, you’ll complete the remaining required documentation and finalise the DARF.
 You will also be expected to provide a lay summary of your future research to ensure that your project can be clearly understood by members of the public, as these will be made accessible via our Data Use Register.
 It is created to show the public what datasets are available, and how they are being used in research projects.
+Our team will guide you through this process.

 Contracting Phase